SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 `python create-new-course.py -n r-studio-demo-course -c 0000 -r 2024-01-01 -b rstudio -u au`

+---
-The *Dockerfile* is used for building a docker image which required to run a container.
+###### **Note**: The *Dockerfile* is used for building a docker image which required to run a container.
 The *start_course.sh* script is required for launching course applications and *.yml* files for are neccessary for configuring course options for the UCloud webpage interface.

 ## Building docker image

 Building a docker image with the *Dockerfile* will enable containers to run with all installed prerequisites needed for the course.

 For example, this course includes */renv* and */slides* folders that are copied and added to the container's */work* folder using the *COPY* command in the *Dockerfile*.

 In the */scripts* folder, a python script for building images (`build-docker-image.py`) is provided.

 The script requires that your python environment has the python docker package installed.
 This can be installed by running `pip install docker`.

-You will also need to have an installation of docker  When running the script, privide the following arguments:
+You will also need to have an installation of Docker or Docker Desktop.

+When running the script, privide the following arguments:

 * `-n`: The name of the course
 * `-c`: Official course code (from university course description)
 * `-r`: The release date of the course, in the format YYYY-MM-DD
 * `-u`: The univerity the course is taught at.
     * The options are  `aau`,`au`,`cbs`,`dtu`,`itu`,`ku`,`ruc`,`sdu`, and `other`.
+---
 The image for this course was built using the *build-docker-image.py* script with these arguments:

 `python build-docker-image.py -n r-studio-demo-course -c 0000 -r 2024-01-01 -u au`

-This to must be called inside the */scripts* folder.
+This script must be called inside the */scripts* folder.

 ## Test Docker image

-Alternatively, the docker image can be created and tested using the `build-and-run-course.py` script.
-It includes the **build** function, which calls the `build-docker-image.py` as a subprocess, and the **run** function where the container name and starting command is specified and port mapping is configured.
+Alternatively, the Docker image can be created and tested using the `build-and-run-course.py` script.

+It includes the **build** function, which calls the `build-docker-image.py` as a subprocess, and the **run** function where the **container name** and **starting command** is specified and **port mapping** is configured.

-Generally, before executing the script, set a name for the container, configure the port mapping (in some cases may not be neccessary) and edit the starting command to include a value for class selection option and an initialization file if required.
+Generally, before executing the script:
+- set a name for the container
+- configure the port mapping (in some cases may not be neccessary)
+- edit the starting command to include a value for class selection option and an initialization file if required.

-In this example, the configuration is completed and the script can be simply executed by:
+In this example, this is completed and the script can be simply executed by:
 `python build-and-run-course.py`

 ## YML files